RobertHolzhauser/e2/p1/README.md

   Board display in the view will iterate through the nested board array to display what pieces are where.
      This will be firstly a table in HTML, with some CSS styling to make it look reasonably like a game board.

+  The board array consists of position_square objects.
+A position_square is an object representing a position on the game board.
+  # TODO is this needed?  can I just use an array?

-+ Player class will track the player name, and array of pieces.
++ Player class will track the player name, and array of pieces, and color.
+Color defines "home" side of the board.
++  For color "white", home side of board is rows 0 & 1.
+For color "black" home side of board is rows 6 & 7.
++  Color also defines the color of pieces on the board.
 + When an individual piece "loses" it will be removed from that players pieces array.

 + Game class will also contain history array, which will be an array of gameboard after every turn.